 Wednesdays, 10:00 am

 The life of the Church appears quite messy to the human eye.
-Yet beneath the ragged and bloodied clothes of the Church’s history is the ongoing glorious work of God to proclaim His grace, even as He uses frail mortals to extend the Kingdom.
+Yet beneath the ragged and bloodied clothes of the Church’s history is the ongoing glorious work of God to proclaim His grace, even as He uses frail mortals to proclaim the Gospel to all nations.

 A study guide is provided.